 The minimum competency requirements are stated on the master competency form as posted in Moodle.
 This form should be used as a guide and is recommended that students use this form to unofficially keep up with their attempted competencies.
 These minimum requirements are necessary for establishing a grading system and are not meant to be restrictive.
 Students should request an evaluation on any examination they feel prepared to perform, even if they have completed their requirements for the semester.
 Competency evaluations completed over the minimum requirements will be counted in the current semester.
 All required competency evaluations must be completed by the last day of clinical.
 If the student does not meet the minimum competency requirements for a semester, the student will meet with the clinical coordinator.
-The consequences for not completing the minimal competency requirements can include receiving an incomplete for the semester, not progressing to the next semester, and failing the course.
+The consequences for not complete for the semester, not progressing to the next semester, and failing the course.